 #6.
 Get rid of remorse

 Our self-hatred can be firmly rooted in remorse.
-We just can’t seem to let go of that DUMB thing we did in 2004 or just last week.
+We can’t seem to let go of that DUMB thing we did in 2004 or just last week.
 Regret is one of Rufus’ ten concealed self-esteem booby traps in Unworthy.
-“What would it take to not look back?” she says, posing an essential question.
+“What would it take not to look back?” she says, posing an essential question.